-The principal dentist was the named practice lead for child and adult safeguarding.
+One of the principal dentists was the named practice lead for child and adult safeguarding.
 They were able to describe the types of behaviour a child might display that would alert them to possible signs of abuse or neglect.
 They also had a good awareness of the issues around vulnerable elderly patients who presented with dementia.

 The practice had a well-designed safeguarding policy which referred to national guidance.
 Information about the local authority contacts for safeguarding concerns was held in a file with the safeguarding policy.
-The staff we spoke with were aware of the location of this file and located it promptly.
-There was evidence in staff files showing that staff had been trained in safeguarding adults and children to an appropriate level.
+The staff we spoke with were aware of the location of this file in the staff room.